IBM/ansible-power-linux-sap/README.md

 }
 ```

-Each service can be chosen to be enabled or not.
-Disabling is not supported.
-This variable file enables users, to enable one or many services on one or multiple servers, as desired.
+Each service can be enabled separately.
+Disabling service is not supported.
+With the variable file, users can enable one or many services on one or multiple hosts, as desired.

-For NFS services, additional variable **nfs_directory** need to be provided.
-Directories name provided will be created, if not already present and are exported as a mountable directory.
+For NFS services, additional variable **nfs_directory** is required.
+If not already present, directories will be created and exported as mountable directories.

 For DNS services, additional variable **dns_servers** is required.
 These are user-defined DNS servers IPs.
-Please note, **;** as a separator, in example.
+In example, **161.26.0.7 and 161.26.0.8** are default **IBM Cloud** DNS servers and **9.9.9.9** is default **IBM Public** DNS server.
+Please note, **;(semicolon)** as a separator, in example.

 ***